Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Combat-Rules/Combat-Stats/Hit-Points.md

 ## Hit Points

-Hit points are based on class, Con modifier, and level.
-See the level
-progression chart for each class.
+Hit points are based on [[Compendium/13A/Character-Rules/Class|class]], Con modifier, and level.
+See the level progression chart for each class.